 Barrel aging of alcohol is an ancient technique.
 The barrel was first developed by the Celts.
 Celts were Northern European tribes who lived around the Alps (currently Germany and France).
 Around 350BC Celts were using barrel-shaped, watertight wooden containers which could be rolled or stacked.
 For about 2000 years, barrels were the most convenient type of storage and shipping container.
 All type of bulk goods from gold coins to nails was stored in those containers.
 Ancient wine was fermented stored and transported in clay vessels.
 By the early centuries, clay vessels were replaced by wood barrels.

 The taste has caught on!

-Evidence suggests that Romans first used barrels in 3rd century AD by replacing the clay pots and other vessels which were breakable.
+Evidence suggests that Romans first used barrels in the 3rd century AD by replacing the clay pots and other vessels which were breakable.
 After transportation of their wines in barrels, Romans and other societies realize that wood barrels impart new, pleasant qualities to alcohol.
-The contact with wood makes alcohol smoother, softer and even better tasting.
-Due to the lesser toasting of wood during the construction of barrel, wines develop additional scents such as vanilla, allspice, cinnamon, cloves and when consumed they have additional flavors such as vanilla, caramel, and butter.
+The contact with wood makes alcohol smoother, softer, and even better tasting.
+Due to the lesser toasting of wood during the construction of the barrel, wines develop additional scents such as vanilla, allspice, cinnamon, cloves, and when consumed they have additional flavors such as vanilla, caramel, and butter.